dataculturegroup/DataBasic/README.md

 ### Setup
 ```
 $ bash init-translations.sh

+This initializes the translation files.
+You should only do this once or it'll erase your existing .po files that have translations.
 ```

 ### Updating
 ```
 $ bash update-translations.sh
 ```
-Translate the .po file.
-If the .po is marked fuzzy, remove 'fuzzy.'
+This command extracts all items for translation from the app.
+Each time you add a new bit of text you need to run this comment.
+Then translate the .po file.
+If any translations in the .po are marked fuzzy, check them to for accuracy and then remove 'fuzzy.'
 ```
 $ bash compile-translations.sh
 ```
+This command compiles the translations from the .po files into binary form.
+You need to run this every time you update a .po file.
+Then restart the app.